swapnibble/EosCommander/README.md

 Set testnet1.eos.io or testnet2.eos.io, port: 80 on EOS commander settings screen.

 For Testing on private net:
-You shoud have running eosd node.
+You should have running eosd node.
 Set "http-server-address" other than "127.0.0.1" in config.ini.
 EOS commander includes wallet function, you don't need to specify "wallet_api_plugin" in config.ini.